lit/lit/dev-docs/lit-labs-lifecycle.md

 ## Background / Motivation

 During development of Lit 2.0, we consciously chose to add a "labs" designation for packages in the monorepo to designate packages that are not at a production-level of quality or support.
-Source for labs packages are under the packages/labs folder in the monorepo, and are published to npm under a @lit-labs npm organization.
+Source for labs packages are under the `packages/labs` folder in the monorepo, and are published to npm under a `@lit-labs` npm organization.

 The impetus for a formal "labs" designation stemmed from a desire to balance a tension between (a) the need to publish exploratory code to npm in order to get real-world feedback on new product ideas, and (b) setting expectations around quality/support for those packages, given that user feedback may drive significant changes or cause reconsideration for the product conception altogether.

-However, the aim is that once a labs package has reached a certain level of maturity, it will shed its "labs" status and graduate to a fully supported product (moving out of the labs folder in the monorepo and being published to the @lit npm org).
-This proposal suggests guidelines for advancing a labs package through a series of phases from exploration to production.
+However, the aim is that once a labs package has reached a certain level of maturity, it will shed its "labs" status and graduate to a fully supported product (moving out of the labs folder in the monorepo and being published to the `@lit` npm org).
+This document is a guideline for advancing a labs package through a series of phases from exploration to production.

-## Proposal
+## Overview

-This proposal primarily seeks to ensure we have reasonably positive answers to the following questions before graduating a package from labs to "production".
+This process seeks to ensure we have reasonably positive answers to the following questions before graduating a package from labs to "production".

 1. Have enough users tried the package and given positive feedback?
 2. Are all major known bugs resolved?